 Social media is part of the world we live in and, even if you don’t use it, chances are that it affects you simply because many of the people around you – including students, colleagues and parents – are using it.
 That doesn’t mean that you have to use it and you certainly don’t have to use every service and app out there or spend a great deal of time on social media.
 You should, however, be aware of the services and apps your students are using.
 How you approach it, who you friend or follow, how often (if ever) you post and how often you check in is completely up to you and, as with lots of good things in life, there may be times when you need a break from social media.
 Keep in mind that, when used thoughtfully, social media can provide opportunities for professional growth, enhanced home-school communication, and conversations that allow learning to continue beyond allotted class times.
 If and when you choose to get started – or start over – with social media remember that general professional and personal rules of etiquette hold true online as they do in person.

 About the authors

-Kerry Gallagher is a Technology Integration Specialist at St. John’s Prep in Danvers, Massachusetts, a 1:1 iPad school serving grades 6-12.
+Kerry Gallagher is the Assistant Principal for Teaching & Learning at St. John’s Prep in Danvers, Massachusetts, a 1:1 iPad school serving grades 6-12.
 For 13 years she taught middle school and high-school history where her classes collaborated, created and published their ideas in a paperless environment.
-Kerry has a Juris Doctor from Massachusetts School of Law.
+Kerry has a Juris Doctor from the Massachusetts School of Law.